superlj666/superlj666.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor and Master's supervisor at the Institute of Information Engineering, Chinese Academy of Sciences (CAS), working on large-scale statistical learning theory and large language models (LLMs).
-In July 2020, I obtained my Ph.D. degree from Institute of Information Engineering, CAS, advised by Associate Prof. [Yong Liu](https://liuyonggsai.github.io/) and Prof. Weiping Wang.
+I recently joined the School of Artificial Intelligence at Beijing Normal University (BNU) as an Associate Professor.
+Prior to this, I worked at the Institute of Information Engineering, Chinese Academy of Sciences, from September 2020 to September 2024.
+In July 2020, I earned my Ph.D. from the same institute, where I was advised by Associate Professor [Yong Liu](https://liuyonggsai.github.io/) and Professor Weiping Wang.

 My research focuses on foundational machine learning theory, particularly the generalization theory of large-scale methods.
 Addressing the lag in foundational theory compared to empirical algorithms in large-scale machine learning, I aim to uncover the underlying principles and narrow the gap between theory and practical algorithms.
 Ultimately, I strive to guide large-scale algorithm design for a balance between computational efficiency and generalization performance.
 Specific interests include: